-Andes Crossing by Horses from Argentina to Chile
+Andes Crossing on Horseback from Argentina to Chile

-Andes Crossing by horses is an amazing opportunity to cross the entire Andes mountain range from Mendoza Argentina to Chile.
-This is a unique experience that will take you through a forgotten land of a gorgeous beauty, it will be like a journey in time.
-We will set out from the beautiful mountain area of Tunuyan, to cross then the mountains of the Andes by following several breathtaking valleys and gorges surrounded by vertical walls, glaciers and 6.000 m high mountains.
-This pristine landscape is home of condors and guanacos that may visit us during the journey.
+The Andes Crossing on Horseback is an amazing opportunity to cross the entire Andes mountain range from Mendoza, Argentina, to Chile.
+This is a unique experience that will take you through a forgotten land of amazing beauty, and which will feel like a journey back in time.
+We will set out from the beautiful mountain area of Tunuyan, to then cross then the mountains of the Andes by following several breathtaking valleys and gorges surrounded by vertical walls, glaciers and 6.000 m high mountains.
+This pristine landscape is home to condors and guanacos that may visit us during the journey.

-Across pioneer trails in the rural Portillo pass in the middle of the Andes Mountains, an exclusive journey into the “gaucho” culture.
-Enjoy this fantastic adventure, relax in the depths of the pristine Andean wilderness, being introduced to the local people’s traditional way of life.
+Across pioneer trails in the rural Portillo pass, in the middle of the Andes Mountains, this is an exclusive journey into the Gaucho culture.
+Enjoy this fantastic adventure, relax in the depths of the pristine Andean wilderness, and let yourself be introduced to the local people’s traditional way of life.

-Historical Follow San Martin’s path, we are going to ride through the “Valle de los Patos” (Valley of the ducks).
-In January 1817, the “Ejército de los Andes” (Andes Army) undertook the most audacious military campaign of the Argentinean history.
-Nearly 200 years later, we offer you cross the Andes mountain ranges on horseback following General Don José de San Martin’s path.
+Following San Martin’s path, we are going to ride through the “Valle de Los Patos” (Valley of the Ducks).
+In January 1817, the “Ejército de Los Andes” (the Army of the Andes) undertook the most audacious military campaign in Argentinean history.
+Nearly 200 years later, we offer you the chance to cross the Andes mountain ranges on horseback following the path General Don José de San Martin’s took.

-The “gaucho” way: you will live every minute like a gaucho (Argentinian cowboys), sharing your time with our team of guides and muleteers who will teach you experiences and costumes from the everyday life of a typical gaucho in the high country.
+You will live every minute like a Gaucho (Argentinian cowboy), sharing your time with our team of guides and muleteers who will teach you experiences and costumes from the everyday life of a typical gaucho in the high country.

 • Transfers by car from the city of Mendoza and to Santiago

-• Please contact us if you want to return to Mendoza
+• Note: Please contact us if you want to include a return to Mendoza

-• One night accommodation in the Maipo Valley (Chile)
+• One night’s accommodation in the Maipo Valley (Chile)

 • Full board during the trip